legend-exp/ZeroNuFit.jl/docs/src/tutorial.md

 julia main.jl -c config_gerda_phIandphII_NoSignal.json
 ```

-Additional details on how to generate fake spectra (and fit them) can be found in the [toys section](toys.html).
+Additional details on how to generate fake spectra (and fit them) can be found in the "Generating toys" section.

 ## GERDA + MJD: different S shapes
 As exaplained in ["I. J. Arnquist et al., Final Result of the Majorana Demonstrator’s Search for Neutrinoless Double- β Decay in Ge 76, PRL 130, 062501 (2023)"](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.062501), MAJORANA DEMONSTRATOR (MJD) used a modified Gaussian signal peak shape.